 - PREPARE ASPARAGUS

-- Remove asparagus from pan and place in a bowl of cold water with some ice cubes in it to stop the cooking and retain the color.
-Let it sit in the cold water for about 5 minutes, then remove and dry on clean paper towels.
+- Remove asparagus from pan and quickly place it a bowl of cold water with ice cubes to stop the cooking process and help retain the bright green color.
+Let the asparagus sit in cold water for about five minutes, then remove and pat them dry carefully on clean paper towels.

 - PREPARE THE VINAIGRETTE

-- Place all ingredients in a small bowl and whisk with a fork to completely mix together and emulsify.
-You can use a small Ball jam jar with a lid too, shaking it for several minutes until combined.
-Note: Taste the vinaigrette and adjust the seasonings if needed.
+- Place all the ingredients in a small bowl and whisk with a fork to completely combine.
+Alternatively, put all ingredients in a small canning jar with a lid, shaking it for several minutes until combined.

-- On four plates, divide the greens evenly, then place a few spears of the asparagus on each plate too.
-Sprinkle a bit of sliced shallot on each plate, using it all, and a tablespoon each of the crumbled goat cheese and almonds per plate.
-Add about 1/2 cup of sliced strawberries and drizzle with a tablespoon or so of the vinaigrette for serving.
+- Divide the greens onto four plates, then divide the spears of the asparagus onto each plate.
+Sprinkle a heaping teaspoon of shallot on each plate, and a tablespoon or so each of the crumbled goat cheese and sliced almonds.
+Divide the strawberries on each plate, then drizzle with a generous tablespoon of the vinaigrette, and more for serving if desired.